With Psy and currency swaps, South Korea grabs global influence

 It is especially popular in Southeast Asian countries such as Malaysia and Indonesia, where stars fly in almost every month to sold out concerts and Malaysian buyers line up for days for the latest Samsung smartphones.

-So popular are the acts that Malaysian mobile phone operator DiGi (DSOM.KL) has run campaigns where customers had to buy pre-paid phone credits to win a chance to meet a K-Pop star while Asia's biggest budget carrier, AirAsia (AIRA.KL), sponsored a K-Pop concert to promote its Kuala Lumpur-Seoul route.
+So popular are the acts that Malaysian mobile phone operator DiGi has run campaigns where customers had to buy pre-paid phone credits to win a chance to meet a K-Pop star while Asia's biggest budget carrier, AirAsia, sponsored a K-Pop concert to promote its Kuala Lumpur-Seoul route.

 "K-Pop idols always have unique choreography and that is what makes their songs famous.
 They work really hard to please their fans," said Azim Shaun bin Hermain Herbert, 25, a paralegal at a Malaysian law firm.